skellis46/embodied-camera/embodied-camera-application-proposal.md

 # edit bin

+are being changed by our use of smartphones, and that these changes are occurring within our capacity to notice them.

 Smartphone screens demand attention made possible by chronic stillness, and human bodies are predisposed for movement. _Moving Camera Bodies_ is speculative research that examines this contradictory situation.
 The research employs the expertise of dance movement specialists in a series of practical field experiments to examine the ways these contemporary cultural technologies of movement and stillness intersect.
 The experiments involve applying sensate non-visual movement practices to the hyper-visuality and staticity afforded by the smartphone.
 The research aims to deepen our understanding of the corporeal inter-relationships between smartphones, vision, proprioception, movement and stillness.